Taught course

 Course content

-Enhance your practice at a global top 100* university.
+Enhance your practice at a global top 100* university and advance your career as an experienced healthcare professional.

 You'll strengthen your existing knowledge, skills and competencies while also preparing for roles that require greater autonomy, responsibility and more complex clinical decision-making.
 You'll graduate primed to take the next step in your career.

 This pathway is accredited by Health Education England's Centre for Advancing Practice.
-Completion of HEE accredited programmes/pathways is set to become one of the benchmark routes to recognition for Advanced Clinical Practitioners.
-Accreditation is also designed to ensure a consistent level of programme quality across England.
+Completion of an HEE accredited programme is a recognised route to Advanced Clinical Practitioner status and reflects a consistent national benchmark of quality.

 Information for international students